Day 25: Take Care of Yourself

 Seek professional help

-If your eco-anxiety disrupts your sleeping or eating, keeps you from thinking of anything but environmental doom, causes panic attacks or prevents your favorite activities no longer bring you joy, seek professional help.
+If your eco-anxiety disrupts your sleeping or eating, keeps you from thinking of anything but environmental doom, causes panic attacks or prevents you from enjoying your favorite activities, seek professional help.
 Do not feel ashamed if you need to speak with someone!
 If you broke your leg, you wouldn’t try to set it yourself.
 I’ve had therapy in the past and think everyone can benefit from it.
 Ask your primary caregiver for a referral.
 Search here for a climate-aware therapist.
 During Covid, you may have to wait a while, unfortunately.

 Seek out a group